phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

             "locked":false
          }

-If you omit the `password` parameter, your key will be _locked_ after the upload completes.
+If you omit the `password` parameter, your key is _locked_ after the upload completes.
 You won't be able to build with it until you unlock the key.

-#### Android Keys
+### Android Keys

-To sign your Android builds, we require:
+The following are required for Android builds:

 * a `keystore` file
 * the alias used for that keystore